poole/hyde/_posts/2017-03-17-javascripten.md

 * ...

 ### Robust
 Adding a lot of JavaScript fanciness it tricky.
-While it makes the site feel appy and mordern, it's very frustrating when it breaks down.
+While it makes the site feel app-y and mordern, it's very frustrating when it breaks down.
 Thanks to excessive engineering, a lot of site today are slower, less reliable and less useable then a simple web page from 20 years ago.

 Hydejack takes a number of steps to ensure that js doesn't get in the way.